 3. The Deck Designer

-Having a deck garden doesn’t mean that you have fewer storage needs; in fact, if your garden is adjoining your high-rise apartment, you may have even less space for storage than that of the average detached home.
+Having a deck garden doesn’t mean that you have fewer storage needs; in fact, if your garden is adjoining your high-rise apartment, you may have even less space for storage than that of the average detached home in which you will need some storage options for your garden.
 You may want to be able to create a kitchen garden right outside of your sliding glass doors, or perfect those planter boxes that make your deck an oasis in summer.

 Your deck garden can stay in perfect shape when you store your tools, seeds, and fertilizer in a beautiful deck box.
 Designed specifically with your patio or deck in mind, you can ensure that you keep the tools you need at arm’s reach, never having to track gardening soil into your home.